Robert A. Taft: Death and legacy

 However, Taft's condition continued to deteriorate and with the Senate in recess, he returned to New York Hospital for surgery on July 4.
 The surgery "did not take long, for the doctors discovered cancer everywhere ... there was no longer any doubt" that his condition was terminal.
 On July 31, Taft's wife paid him a visit in his hospital room.
 Several hours after she left, Taft suffered a brain hemorrhage and was pronounced dead shortly thereafter.
 His body lay in state at the United States Capitol rotunda, where thousands of mourners offered their respects at his coffin.
 On August 3, 1953, a memorial service was held in the rotunda; in addition to his family the service was attended by Eisenhower, Vice President Nixon, the cabinet, members of the Supreme Court, and Taft's congressional colleagues.
 Following the service his body was flown to Cincinnati, where he was buried in a private ceremony at Indian Hill Episcopal Church Cemetery.

 In 1957, a committee led by Senator John F. Kennedy selected Taft as one of five great senators whose portraits would adorn the President's Room off the Senate floor.
 Kennedy would feature him in Profiles in Courage, and Taft continues to be regarded by historians as one of the most powerful senators of the 20th century.

+The Taft Homes in Peoria, Illinois and Taft Houses New York City are public housing projects named in honor of him.